jiaming-cs/Intelligent-Checkout-System/README.md

 To train the object detection model, we are going to use MVTec Densely Segmented Supermarket Dataset (MVTec D2S).
 D2S contains 21,000 high-resolution images that belong to 60 categories.
 The objects include groceries and everyday products which are exactly what is necessary for this project.
 The dataset includes images with pixel-wise labels of all object instances which can be used to train the object recognition model.

 ## Progress
-* Itegrated face recognition and anti-spoofing :white_check_mark:
+* Integrated face recognition and anti-spoofing :white_check_mark:
-* Trained Msk R-CNN on subdataset of D2S.
+* Trained Mask R-CNN on subdataset of D2S.
 (12 classes) :white_check_mark:
-* Build database :x:
+* Build Database :x:
-* Design web GUI :x:
+* Design Web GUI :x:

 ## Usage